Anastasio Somoza Debayle: Presidency

 Anastasio was elected president in his own right on 5 February 1967 and took office on 1 May, a few weeks after his brother's death.
-While Luis had ruled more gently than his father, Anastasio shared his father’s cold intolerance of dissent.
-His rule soon resembled his father’s in all significant respects, with harsh repression of dissent.
+While Luis had ruled more gently than his father, Anastasio shared his father's cold intolerance of dissent.
+His rule soon resembled his father's in all significant respects, with harsh repression of dissent.

-With regard to educating the workforce, Somoza replied, "I don't want an educated population; I want oxen."
+On education Somoza in his memoirs states "My dream was to provide a University equal to any in the world so that those young men and women with special qualifications could achieve educational equivalency with any student in any part of the world".

+In 1968, Prince Rainier III bestowed Somoza with the Order of St. Charles, Monaco's highest honor.

 He was due to leave office in May 1972; at the time, Nicaraguan presidents were barred from immediate re-election.
 However, prior to that, Somoza worked out an agreement that allowed him to stand for re-election in 1974.
 He would be replaced as president by a three-man junta consisting of two members of his Nationalist Liberal Party and one member from the opposition Conservative while he retained control of the National Guard.
 Somoza and his triumvirate drew up a new constitution that was ratified by the triumvirate and the cabinet on April 3, 1971.
 He stepped down as president on May 1, 1972.
 However, as head of the National Guard, he remained the de facto ruler of the country.

 Anastasio Somoza and his son were both part owners of Plasmaferesis.
 The company collected blood plasma from up to 1,000 of Nicaragua's poorest persons every day for sale in the United States and Europe.
-According to El Diario Nuevo and La Prensa, “Every morning the homeless, drunks, and poor people went to sell half a liter of blood for 35 (Nicaraguan) cordobas.
+According to El Diario Nuevo and La Prensa, "Every morning the homeless, drunks, and poor people went to sell half a liter of blood for 35 (Nicaraguan) cordobas.